aws-cloudformation/aws-guard-rules-registry/docs/Using-Guard-Rules-Registry.md

 ## GitHub Actions

-Leveraging the Docker image, a GitHub Action was created called [ShiftLeft](github.com/grolston/ShiftLeft).
+Leveraging the Docker image, a GitHub Action was created called [Guard Action](https://github.com/grolston/guard-action).
 Leverage or refactor this GitHub Action to fit your needs.

 ## Gitlab-CI